 All accommodation decisions are dependent on coordination and input from the appropriate Disability Consultant, and are based on the requirements of the ADA.
 Approved parking accommodations shall be periodically reviewed by ADAPTS and EHS to determine future needs.

 ADA stalls are not reserved stalls for individuals but for all those requiring special accommodations.

 To reserve a personal stall, a permit applicant is required to follow the same procedure as all faculty and staff for Reserved Spaces.
 Decisions are based on a case by case basis.

 Decisions are dependent on coordination/input from appropriate Disability Consultant.

 Decisions are based on what the ADA law requires.

 Approved parking accommodations will be reviewed periodically with ADAPTS and EHS to determine current needs.

-When the person who receives the parking accommodation leaves campus, the accommodation is cancelled.
+When the person who receives the parking accommodation leaves campus, the accommodation is canceled.
 If the accommodation involves a specific stall (in a specific location) PTS will determine the appropriate designation and usage of the stall.